Liberal Party (Norway): History

 Election results continued to be poor for Venstre.
 Before the 1985 election the party announced for the first, and so far only, time that it would support a Labour Party government.
 At the following election Venstre lost its two remaining seats, and was without representation in the Storting for the first time.
 The party merged in 1988 with the Liberal People's Party, but at the election of 1989 this reunited Venstre again failed to win parliamentary seats.
 In 1993 the party again failed to achieve the 4% threshold that would have made it eligible for the levelling seats in parliament, but Lars Sponheim was elected directly from Hordaland county.
-(Before the election, Sponheim had made the wager that he would walk across the mountains from his home in Ulvik to the parliament in the capital city Oslo if elected—a wager he delivered on, to much good-humoured interest from the press.)
+(Before the election, Sponheim had made the wager that he would walk across the mountains from his home in Ulvik Municipality to the parliament in the capital city Oslo if elected—a wager he delivered on, to much good-humoured interest from the press.)

 In 1997, Venstre passed the 4% threshold, increasing its seats in parliament to six.
 As a consequence Venstre also saw its first participation in cabinet since 1973.
 The party held four seats in the minority first government of Kjell Magne Bondevik.
 Lars Sponheim became minister of industry and commerce, Odd Einar Dørum; minister of communications, later minister of justice, Guro Fjellanger; minister of environmental protection, and Eldbjørg Løwer; minister of administration, later minister of defense.
 Mrs. Løwer was the first female minister of defense in Norway.
 This cabinet resigned in 2000, refusing to accept the Storting's decision to build gas power plants.
 In 2001, Venstre narrowly failed to reach the 4% threshold, but had two representatives elected, Sponheim and Odd Einar Dørum.
 However, due to Venstre becoming part of the second coalition government of Kjell Magne Bondevik, with Sponheim and Dørum entering the cabinet, the two were represented in parliament by deputies.
 The party also got a third member of the cabinet, with the appointment of Torild Skogsholm as Minister of Transport and Communications.

 The 2005 election gave Venstre 5.9% of the vote, its best result since the 1969 election.
 Venstre won six seats directly, and an additional four seats through the 4%+ compensatory system.
 Due to the majority of the Red-green coalition, Venstre became an opposition party.

 In the 2009 election, Venstre ended up below the 4% threshold for levelling seats, leaving the party with only two seats in parliament, Trine Skei Grande and Borghild Tenden, whereas they had ten seats before the election.
 The same evening, 14 September 2009, Lars Sponheim announced that he would step down as party leader, as a consequence of the poor result.
 After the election, the party experienced growth in members.
 At the party conference in April 2010, Trine Skei Grande was unanimously elected as the new leader of the party.